Nov 13, 2024

 SQE2

 The second part of the assessment is SQE2: a single assessment that has 15 to 18 different exercises that test various skills.
 The first four oral legal skills assessments take place over two half days and cover interviewing, legal analysis and advocacy.
-The second half is 12 written legal skills assessments which take place over three half days, covering case analysis, legal research, legal writing and legal drafting.
+The second half is 12 written legal skills assessments which take place over three half days, covering case and matter analysis, legal research, legal writing and legal drafting.

 How difficult is the SQE exam?